ATechnocratis/NativeTreeTabs/README.md

  - Hide unused trees to save space
  - Closing a collapsed tree parent tab, will close the whole tree
+ - A popup will be show on hove with the collapsed children which are also clickable for faster tab switching
 </details>
 <details>
 <summary> <b> Drag and drop support.</b></summary>